shawnscoding/reactjs-crontab/README.md

 - DOM represents day of month, can be 1 through 31. `*` means every day
 - MON represents month, can be 1 through 12. `*` means every month
 - DOW represents day of week, can be 1 through 7.
 1 is Monday, 2 is Tusday and so on. `*` means every day
 - TIMEZONE represent the timezone that crontab will refer to when it triggers tasks.
-Unfortunately, We only support 'utc timezone'.
+Unfortunately, We only support `utc timezone`.
 But we're working hard to improve this.
-- Each sort of time value(s) must be separated by a hyphen '-'
+- Each sort of time value(s) must be separated by a hyphen `-`
-- Multiple values must be separated by comma ','
+- Multiple values must be separated by comma `,`

 ## Usage